Containerizing ML Applications with Docker

 Two production details people skip

 The Dockerfile runs as a non-root appuser.
-This is the single cheapest security win in the whole series: if an attacker finds a way to execute inside your container, "root inside the container" is a far shorter path to "root on the node" than "an unprivileged user is."
+This is the cheapest security win in the whole series.
+If an attacker manages to run code inside your container, "root inside the container" is a much shorter path to "root on the host node" than an unprivileged user is.
 One useradd line closes that door.

 The HEALTHCHECK is the container-level twin of the readiness endpoint we built in part two.
 It only reports healthy once /health returns 200 — which, thanks to that readiness logic, is only after the model is actually loaded.
 Docker, Compose, and later Kubernetes all read this signal to decide whether to send traffic.
 The boring endpoint from part two is already paying off, exactly as promised.